 In her 25 years as a teacher, instructional coach, mentor and principal in Richland School District 2, Cassandra Bosier found herself at the “end of the pathway” for teacher candidates working to earn their undergraduate degrees in education.

-“As a principal, coach or mentor, it was not until they were already in front of the class of students before I got the chance to coach and impart additional skills and knowledge,” she says of the student teachers she observed and supported in elementary school classrooms.
+“As a principal, coach or mentor, it was not until they were already in front of the class of students before I got the chance to coach and impart additional skills and knowledge,” she says of the new teachers she observed and supported in elementary school classrooms.

 It made her wonder: “What would be different for them if we had these conversations or experiences earlier in their learning and preparation pathways?”